Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

 \subsubsection{Original formulation}

 Reference \cite{shiraishi2017eth} introduced a formalism for embedding exact eigenstates into the spectra of non-integrable Hamiltonians, which provides a way of explicitly constructing Hamiltonians with ETH-violating eigenstates.
-In particular, they considered a target space $\mT$, spanned by a set of states that are all annihilated by a set of (generically non-commuting) local projectors $\{P_{[j]}\}$ where $P_{[j]}$ denotes a projector with support in the vicinity of a site $j$, i.e., Valence bond states such as the AKLT state or the Majumdar-Ghosh state and more generally several classes of Matrix Product States (MPS) are examples of states that can be in such a target space for a suitable choice of projectors, which can be constructed systematically using methods such as the parent Hamiltonian construction~\cite{perezgarcia2007matrix, schuch2010peps, moudgalya2020large}.
-Given a target space $\mT$, SM considered Hamiltonians of the form
+In particular, they considered a target space $\mT$, spanned by a set of states that are all annihilated by a set of (generically non-commuting) local projectors $\{P_{[j]}\}$, where $P_{[j]}$ denotes a projector with support in the vicinity of a site $j$, i.e.,